xaionaro-go/secureio/README.md

 # TODO

-* encrypt key-exchange with PSK hash (if set)
 * allow reordering using heap-queue.
 * allow use all message types
 * add an unit-test for key renew
 * implement `(*sendInfo).SendNow()`
 * implement smart lockers
 * check keyCreatedAt
-* error if key hasn't chagned
+* error if key hasn't changed
 * verify TS difference sanity
 * don't use `Async` for sync-writes.
 * route messenger-related errors to the messenger's handler.